 - Environmental Review of state and federal actions affecting historic and archaeological properties and resources.

 - Administers programs for protecting and preserving Indiana's prehistoric and historic archaeological sites and the valuable information that they contain.
-The DHPA is the central repository of archaeological records and reports for the state and also houses the state's official computerized database of archaeological site information.

 - Technical assistance to owners in the restoration of historic properties, including those owners seeking state and federal rehabilitation income tax credits.